Interagency Outreach Training Initiative

 - Guardianship and Pro Se Training

 - Training for providers who work with individuals with mental illness

-Seven separate projects were funded for the 2014-15 year.
-Over 2900 individuals statewide participated in IOTI trainings provided during the past fiscal year.
-Overall, more than 150 agencies and organizations statewide have participated in training provided through IOTI.
+Eight separate projects were funded for the 2015-16 fiscal year.
+Over 3000 individuals statewide participated in IOTI trainings provided by more than 150 agencies and organizations statewide through the Interagency Outreach Training Initiative.

 The IOTI was funded in 1995 by the Utah State Legislature.
 It was intended to coordinate training efforts across agencies in order to reduce costly duplication.
 Also, it was to address areas of current need.
 For example, one recognized training gap was in the education of paraprofessionals who provide supports to people with disabilities.
 Paraprofessionals serve in varied roles in many agencies: education, adult services, early intervention, and health care.
 Often paraprofessionals have not had preservice training to help them learn to serve people with disabilities.
 The IOTI offered a means to provide educational opportunities for paraprofessionals, thus helping them to provide improved services.